 Type in “computer management” in the search box, and you can open the Console from there.
 You can also choose to run it with administrative rights by clicking Run as administrator.

-The Power User menu pops up when you press the Windows Key + X simultaneously, or right-clicks on the Start button from the Taskbar in Windows.
+The Power User menu pops up when you press the Windows Key + X simultaneously or right-click on the Start button from the Taskbar in Windows.
 This menu also contains a direct link to open the Computer Management Console.

 Open compmgmt.msc from Control Panel